-Liability insurance provides coverage to persons involved in an car accident who were not the cause of the collision.
+Liability insurance provides coverage to people involved in a car accident who were not the cause of the collision.
 The liability insurance of the driver who caused the accident, known as the at-fault driver, should help to cover treatment for the injured parties that were not at-fault.

 Essentially, automobile insurance, or liability insurance, protects you from having to potentially pay out-of-pocket for another driver’s damages.
 In other words, liability insurance helps pay for damages that you cause.
 Therefore, this coverage will not cover or pay for your own injuries or property damage if you are the at-fault driver.
 This article will provide an overview of liability insurance in North Carolina.

 Is liability coverage required and who does it cover?

 North Carolina law requires that you carry liability insurance on all of your registered vehicles.
 Driving without this insurance can result in a hefty fine and/or suspension of your driver’s license.
 North Carolina requires all drivers to have insurance in order to ensure that drivers injured by the negligence of another will be able to seek some amount of compensation for their injuries and damages.

 Liability insurance policies must cover both property damage and bodily injury.
 Liability insurance will cover those who are considered “insured drivers.”
 Essentially, this type of insurance covers the owner of the vehicle, family members, and any person using the vehicle with the owner’s permission.
 In other words, if a driver with permission is operating your vehicle and acts negligently, causing an accident, your liability insurance will likely cover the damages to the innocent driver (up to the policy limits).